milano-dev/web/readme.md

-> This is the repo of the OLD landing page, the new repository is not available yet.
+> ❗️This is the repo of the OLD landing page, the new repository is not available yet.

 # milano.dev